Templarian/MaterialDesign/.github/ISSUE_TEMPLATE/1_icon_request.md

 I have:

-- [ ] Searched all issues to make sure there isn't a request for this icon.
+- [ ] [Searched all issues](https://github.com/Templarian/MaterialDesign/issues) to make sure there isn't a request for this icon.
+- [ ] [Searched the current library](https://materialdesignicons.com/) to make sure the icon doesn't exist.
 - [ ] Only requested a single icon (or a few near-identical ones) in this issue.

 ## Usage